lubieniebieski/lubieniebieski.github.com/content/bullets/008/index.md

 * Discover every post with the new [Archives][6] page.
 * "Now" page fans[^1], find a direct link in the footer [/now][7]
 * I've fixed [/linklog][8] page, which was broken due to the fact that I've changed the way I'm using tags (migration from Pocket to Readwise Reader), plus [IFTTT][9] decreased the number of free applets, so I had to change the way I'm using it[^2]
+  * BTW, you should definitely check how [Jose done it on his blog](https://www.josemunozmatos.com/bookmarks) -- automated, clean, and insightful!
 * If you're a Google crawler, you can find the right stuff in `sitemap.xml` you should be able to spend your budget better now!
 No need to thank me!

 ## I feel free